PE Petroleum exam

 The PE Petroleum exam is computer-based and administered one day per year.
-Like other PE exams with small examinee populations, this is a single-day testing event similar to the current paper-based exams.
-The upcoming test date is October 15, 2019.
+Like other PE exams with small examinee populations, this is a single-day testing event similar to the current pencil-and-paper exams.
+The upcoming test date is October 22, 2020.
 Examinees may reserve their seat up to a year in advance at a Pearson VUE test center once they are registered with NCEES and approved by their board.
 Candidates are encouraged to reserve their seat for this single-day event as early as possible.

 The exam includes 85 questions.
 The exam appointment time is 9.5 hours and includes

 - Tutorial (8 minutes)